PART ONE - PART TWO - PART THREE - PART FOUR

 Like with the first volume, Bugs again dominated the first disc of this new set.
 Classics such as The Big Snooze, Tortoise Beats Hare, and Bugs Bunny Rides Again were seen with such underrated shorts as French Rarebit, Baby Buggy Bunny, and Hyde and Hare.
 Numerous cartoons had commentaries by the likes of June Foray, Clampett animator Bill Melendez, and animation historians like Greg Ford, Michael Barrier, and of course Jerry Beck.
 A mid-1970s interview with Tex Avery reminiscing about his days at Warner Bros. was included, as was the first half of the 1985 NBC special The Bugs Bunny/Looney Tunes 50th Anniversary Special, marking the program's first ever home video release (part two was included elsewhere in the collection).
 And like on the previous volume, Bugs Bunny Show-related special features were a highlight, including a reconstruction of the episode "Do or Diet" and Mel Blanc's recording sessions from "No Business Like Slow Business" (featuring the only known time he had voiced Slowpoke Rodriguez).

 The Golden Collection series continued to be curated by George Feltenstein and Jerry Beck, but this second volume showed that the pair didn't have carte blanche to the library the way they had over at MGM/UA with the Golden Age of Looney Tunes laserdiscs.
 Warner Bros. had remastered a number of Road Runner and Tweety cartoons for international release, and the home video division insisted that they be included on this new set.
+(The masters of the Tweety shorts in particular were the exact same ones used in Japan for the I Love Tweety series.)
 So disc two became primarily devoted to Road Runner, while disc three focused on Sylvester and Tweety.
 Since Fast and Furry-ous had already been included on the first Golden Collection, the next eleven Road Runner shorts in release order were presented, repeating the strategy used back on laserdisc and frustrating fans of the series who were hoping for some home video debuts like Beep Prepared or War and Pieces.
 The Tweety and Sylvester disc, meanwhile, was a little less linear, jumping around a bit to showcase Room and Bird, Gift Wrapped, A Bird in a Guilty Cage, Tweetie Pie, and Kitty Kornered, among others.
 The two discs also contained an assortment of "and friends" selections, with Road Runner sharing the stage with such Chuck Jones gems as Mouse Wreckers, The Dover Boys at Pimento University, and A Bear for Punishment; while Tweety became roommates with Daffy and Porky via Baby Bottleneck, The Great Piggy Bank Robbery, and Porky in Wackyland.

 If the content of the Road Runner and Tweety discs were a tad underwhelming, they made up for it with their bonus features.
 In addition to commentaries and music-only tracks, two new Behind the Tunes documentaries were produced to spotlight Treg Brown and Bob Clampett.
-The animated openings to the Saturday morning programs The Porky Pig Show, The Bugs Bunny/Road Runner Hour, and The Bugs Bunny & Tweety Show were featured, while the thought-to-be-lost complete 1962 TV pilot The Adventures of the Road Runner was unearthed.
+The animated openings to the Saturday morning programs The Porky Pig Show, The Bugs Bunny/Road Runner Hour, and The Bugs Bunny & Tweety Show were featured, while the thought-to-be-lost complete 1962 TV pilot Adventures of the Road-Runner was unearthed.
 Perhaps the oddest surprise was the inclusion of a brand new short, Daffy Duck for President.
 Based on Chuck Jones's storybook of the same name and originally planned to be produced when he was still alive, the cartoon was newly created just for this boxed set.
-Maybe not coincidentally, Looney Tunes Golden Collection Volume Two's release date just happened to have been Election Day.
+Maybe not coincidentally, the release date for Looney Tunes Golden Collection Volume Two just happened to also have been Election Day.

 Despite the wealth of special features, rare finds, and fan favorites, two major technical problems soured the overall experience for viewers.
 A small number of cartoons throughout the set, including The Big Snooze and Gorilla My Dreams, suffered from artifacts of digital video noise reduction, or DVNR for short.
 The digital clean-up technique is primarily used on live action productions as a quick way to remove traces of dirt or excess grain to create a smoother picture.
 Unfortunately, when DVNR is applied to animation, the programs that are used erroneously mistake black ink outlines as dirt and remove those as well, often giving cartoon characters a blurry or "smudgy" look, especially in moments of outrageous motion.
 Meanwhile, a handful of cartoons on the set's fourth disc--such as Book Revue, A Corny Concerto, and I Love to Singa, among others--were incorrectly scanned into interlaced video instead of the DVD-standard progressive-scan format, resulting in a delayed frame rate and a general flickering quality to the shorts.
 Though there was little Warner Home Video was willing to do to fix the DVNR effects since they occurred during the remastering process, the label would eventually offer replacement discs to correct the interlacing issues.